Skip to main content

 “This gives clients a voice in choosing staff who best understand and support their individual needs.”

-The project culminated in a short film titled A House for Humans, featuring 14 clients who shared their lived experiences—the good and the challenging—at Minda.
+Another way Minda has amplified client voices is through the Truth Telling Project, which last year gave clients the opportunity to share their personal stories.
+The project culminated in a short film titled A House for Humans, featuring 14 clients who openly shared both the positive and challenging aspects of their lived experiences at Minda.